ntucker/prime-reportstream/prime-router/docs/getting-started/KDoc.md

 ### Your comments should have meaning
-A lot of the documentation for KDOC includes obvious language:
+A lot of the example documentation for KDoc on the web includes "obvious language":
 ```
 /**
  * A class for user objects